phax/peppol-commons/README.md

 * v5.2.0 - 2016-10-25
     * Reworked identifier API to improve case sensitivity handling (based on identifier scheme).
 The rules per identifier factory:
     * BDXR: identifiers based on participant identifier scheme `iso6523-actorid-upis`, document type identifier scheme `bdx-docid-qns` or process identifier scheme `bdx-procid-transport` are treated case **in**sensitive
-    * PEPPOL: identifiers based on participant identifier scheme `iso6523-actorid-upis` are treated case **in**sensitive
+    * Peppol: identifiers based on participant identifier scheme `iso6523-actorid-upis` are treated case **in**sensitive
     * simple: all identifiers are handled case sensitive.
 * v5.1.5 - 2016-10-17
     * Improved BDXR extension API
 * v5.1.4 - 2016-10-12
     * Added missing U-NAPTR resolution in EsensURLProvider - thanks to @jerouris for pointing that out
 * v5.1.3 - 2016-09-15
-    * Changed PEPPOL identifier codelist to 1.2.1, because 1.2.2 was based on a misunderstanding
+    * Changed Peppol identifier codelist to 1.2.1, because 1.2.2 was based on a misunderstanding
 * v5.1.2 - 2016-09-09
     * Updated to ph-commons 8.5.x
-    * Updated PEPPOL identifier codelist to 1.2.2
+    * Updated Peppol identifier codelist to 1.2.2
 * v5.1.1 - 2016-08-21
     * Updated to ph-commons 8.4.x
     * Improved identifier handling for BDXR